 H. The Convention against Transnational Organised Crime (CTOC) and the Convention against Corruption (CAC) are also relevant in regulating against the illegal wildlife trade because the actors involved include organised crime syndicates or in states with conflict, militia groups, and corrupt officials either authorising permits or not completing customs processes.
 CTOC requires parties to create criminal offences for participating in an organised criminal group (article 5), laundering of proceeds of crime (article 6), corruption (article 8) and obstructing justice (article 23).
 CAC criminalises bribery of national public officials and in the private sector (articles 15 and 21), bribery of foreign public officials and officials of public international organisations (article 16), embezzlement, misappropriation or other diversion of property by a public official (article 17), trading in influence (article 18), abuse of functions (article 19), illicit enrichment (article 20), embezzlement of property in the private sector (article 22), laundering of proceeds of crime (article 23), concealment (article 24) and obstruction of justice (article 25).
 Such criminal offences are relevant in prosecuting those involved in illegal wildlife and forest trade noting the supply chain crosses several state borders.
 The importance of CTOC and CAC, and its implementation and enforcement in national jurisdictions, is that it criminalises several activities in the supply chain of illegal wildlife trade.

-I. UN Security Council Resolutions 2134 and 2136 recognised that the funds from illegal wildlife and forest trade in the Central African Republic and the Democratic Republic of Congo, were fuelling the conflict.
+I. UN Security Council Resolutions 2134 and 2136 recognized that the funds from illegal wildlife and forest trade in the Central African Republic and the Democratic Republic of Congo were fuelling the conflict.
 The resolutions required member states to freeze assets and restrict the travel of those involved in such trade.

 - The European Union (EU)

-The EU is a party to CITES in its own right and is the only supranational organisation among CITES parties.
+The EU is a party to CITES in its own right and is the only supranational organization among CITES parties.
 CITES is implemented in the EU through Council Regulation (EC) No. 338/97 and Commission Regulation (EC) No. 865/2006, both make up the EU’s Wildlife Trade Regulations.
 Where CITES uses appendices I to III to arrange levels of species protection, the EU uses annexes A to D, which gives additional degrees of protection.
-In addition to implementing CITES through its Wildlife Trade Regulations, the EU has enacted additional enforcement measures, such as[viii]:
+In addition to implementing CITES through its regulations against the illegal trade , the EU has enacted additional enforcement measures, such as[viii]:

 - The EU regulations establish stricter import conditions than those imposed by CITES.
 Import permits are not only required for species listed in Annex A but also for species listed in Annex B. Import notifications are required for Annexes C and D.